Skyline High School (Oakland, California): Administration and academics

-For the 2014-2015 school year, the principal was Vinh Trinh and the assistant principals were Marisol Arkin, Anya Gurholdt, Elin Peinado and Christina Macalino.
+For the 2014-2015 school year, the principal was Vinh Trinh.

 In July 2015, it was announced that Trinh was resigning.
 The interim principal as of August 2015 is Claude Jenkins.
-For the 2015-2016 school year, the assistant principals were Vinnie Blye, Emiliano Figueroa, Gary Middleton and Nikki Seaberg.
-The 2017-18 school year will see Nancy Bloom as the head principal, with Dr. Christina Macalino serving as the 9th Grade Atlas/Small Learning Communities principal.
+The 2017-18 school year will see Nancy Bloom as the head principal, with Christina Macalino serving as the 9th Grade Atlas/Small Learning Communities principal.

 Skyline High School students get assigned an Atlas "House" in 9th grade, A cohort to prepare for their 10th grade year, where they will choose a Linked Learning Pathway.
 Pathways are "schools within a school" centered on career fields.
 Ninth grade students apply to the pathway of their choice in the spring semester.
 Students study with the same team of teachers and group of students from 10th to 12th grades in their English/social studies and many other courses.
-The pathways include Computer Science & Technology, Community Health & Education, Green Energy, and Visual & Performing Arts (VAPA).
+The pathways include Arts, Entertainment, and Design (AED), Community Health & Education (CHED), and Green Energy.
 Depending on the academy of choice, Students can take advantage of internships and paid summer jobs in their fields.